bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 Marvelous!

 **Quick Note**: "hello world!" might show up in a different order than it does above.
-This is because systems run in parallel by default when they have no shared dependencies.
+This is because systems run in parallel by default whenever possible.